portyanikhin/SharpProp/README.md

 ### Deep cloning

-The `Fluid`, `Mixture` and `HumidAir` classes have the `Clone` method, which performs a deep (full) copy of the instance.
+The `Fluid`, `Mixture` and `HumidAir` classes have the `Clone` method, which performs a deep (full) copy of the instance:

 ```c#
 using SharpProp;